Interpolation by maximal and minimal surfaces: Introduction

-\section{Introduction}

-The classical problem of Plateau asks the following question: ``Given a Jordan curve $\gamma$ in $\mathbb{E}^3$, does there exist a minimal surface having its boundary as $\gamma$''.
-In $1930$ a solution was obtained by J. Douglas (\cite{douglas}) and simultaneously by T. Rad\'o (\cite{rado}).
-In fact, in \cite{douglas2}, Douglas also solved the problem of Plateau for the case of two closed curves (non-intersecting) in $\mathbb{E}^n$.
+\section{\bf{Introduction}}

+A maximal surface in ${\mathbb L}^3$ is a spacelike surface with vanishing mean curvature at every point.
+The study of maximal surfaces has been extensive in the past few decades, mainly focusing on methods to generate examples of such surfaces (see for instance ~\cite{AL, Lo1, LTW} etc.).
+The Plateau's problem for maximal surfaces pertains to the existence of a maximal surface bounded by a simple closed spacelike curve.
+Similarly, we consider the Plateau's problem for two non-intersecting simple closed spacelike curves, separated by a certain distance, and seek a maximal surface with these two curves as its boundary.
+We refer to this problem as the interpolation problem using maximal surfaces.

+When the given spacelike curves consist of circles lying in parallel planes, separated by some distance, Akamine and L\'{o}pez obtain an elliptic catenoid whose boundary corresponds to the given circles (\cite{AL}).
+In other words, we can say that the elliptic catenoid interpolates the given circles.
+It is important to note that solutions to these problems are already known for minimal surfaces in ${\mathbb E}^3$ (see for instance ~\cite{N}).

+In general, finding a maximal surface that can interpolate between given spacelike curves is a challenging task.
+The problem we have addressed here can be summarized as follows: Given two spacelike curves in $\mathbb{L}^3$ that are ``close" to each other in a certain sense (i.e., one curve belongs to a certain neighborhood of the other), we demonstrate the existence of a maximal surface that contains both curves.

+In a previous work (\cite{RPR}), Dey, Kumar and Singh solved the problem of interpolating a given spacelike closed curve and a point with a maximal surface in $\mathbb{L}^3$, ensuring that the point becomes a singularity on the surface.
+Other instances of interpolating curves by maximal surfaces have been studied by Fujimori, Rossman, Umehara, Yang, and Yamada (\cite{FRUYY}).

+Solving the Plateau problem for minimal surfaces has been approached through various methods, as demonstrated by the works of Douglas and Rado, (\cite{douglas, douglas2, rado}) and many other mathematicians.
+In our case, we are interested in utilizing the inverse function theorem for Banach spaces to tackle the interpolation problem for both maximal and minimal surfaces.

-In (\cite{vekua}), I.N.
-Vekua uses implicit function theorem for Banach spaces in order to solve Plateau's problem for all curves which lies sufficiently close to a given plane curve in $\mathbb{E}^3$.
+I.N.
+Vekua in (\cite{vekua}) used the implicit function theorem for Banach spaces to solve Plateau's problem (for minimal surfaces) for curves lying sufficiently close to a given plane curve in $\mathbb{E}^3:=(\mathbb R^3, dx^2+dy^2+dz^2)$.

-In ~(\cite{H}), in example (5.4.13) Hamilton solves the Plateau's problem for minimal surfaces when the surface is a graph using Nash-Moser inverse function theorem.
+Hamilton in (\cite{H}), specifically in example $5.4.13$, addressed Plateau's problem for minimal surfaces when the surface is represented as a graph.
+This was achieved using the Nash-Moser inverse function theorem.

-A version of the interpolation for minimal surfaces using inverse function theorem for Banach spaces was studied in an article jointly by the authors and P. Kumar, currently in the arxiv ~(\cite{DKS2}).
-In the present article we address the problem somewhat differently from ~(\cite{DKS2}) and include the case of the maximal surfaces in \textbf{$\mathbb{L}^3$}, but some of the preliminary steps are similar to ~(\cite{DKS2}).

-In (\cite{RPR}), we had solved the problem of interpolating a given space-like closed curve and a point by a maximal surface in $ \mathbb{L}^3 $, such that this point is a singularity.

-The problem of ``interpolating'' curves by maximal surfaces for specific examples have been considered for instance by Fujimori, Rossman, Umehara, Yang and Yamada, (\cite{FRUYY}).